-Sponsorship letter writing – why they don’t work
+Sponsorship letter writing is hard work

-You guessed it – not very likely.
+That’s right – not very likely.

 It’s the same reaction you get when your Wednesday night family dinner is interrupted by a telemarketer.
 Or when you receive an email from a Nigerian prince offering you a share in his fortune.